Frequently asked questions

 All data that is published as part of the Spatial Hub will have a corresponding entry in the Scottish Spatial Data Infrastructure Metadata Catalogue.
 There are direct links to each dataset’s metadata record on the dataset pages.
 The SSDI provides the ability for users to search, evaluate and use public sector spatial data.

 Yes.
-In the first instance the data will available for free to all OSMA members for which a licence for sharing is not required.
-To share data with other partners the appropriate licences (usually an OS Contractor Licence) need to be in place.
+In the first instance the data will available to all members of the One Scotland Mapping Agreement (OSMA) for which a licence for sharing is not required.
+To share data with other partners the appropriate licences (usually an OS Contractor Licence) needs to be in place.